Movie Studio Name Ideas: Branding That Pops

 -

 A memorable studio name can be one-off, distinctive, and easy to remember.
 Here are some maxims for creating a memorable studio name: Keep it short: A name with two, three, or four syllables is perfect.
 Make it familiar: Repetition is an effective way to make a name memorable.
-Make it important: A name that transmits your brand’s core and creates a positive emotional connection is more memorable.
+Make it meaningful: A name that transmits your brand’s core and creates a positive emotional connection is more memorable.
 Make it distinctive: A name that stands out from your competitors is more memorable.
 Add some fun: You can try alliteration, acronyms, rhyming, puns, abbreviations, symbolism, or personification

 2. The Subway Test